 - Hourly Capacity The maximum number of aircraft operations an airfield can safely accommodate under continuous demand in a one-hour period.
 This expression accounts for Visual Flight Rules (VFR) and Instrument Flight Rules (IFR) conditions and is used to identify any peak-period constraints on a given day. - Annual Service Volume (ASV) The maximum number of aircraft operations an airfield can accommodate in a one-year period without excessive delay.
-This calculation is typically used in long-range planning and referenced for capacity-related improvement. - Aircraft Delay The average number of minutes an aircraft experiences delay on the airfield and total hours of delay incurred over a one-year period.
+This calculation is typically used in long-range planning and referenced for capacity-related improvement.

-&lt;sup>21 A list of critical aircraft for existing and future conditions were previously presented in Chapter 3 and have been approved by the FAA.
+21 A list of critical aircraft for existing and future conditions were previously presented in Chapter 3 and have been approved by the FAA.
 It is important to note the list is representative of the types of aircraft foreseen to operate at ORF throughout the forecast period, rather than the exact aircraft that will operate at the Airport.